BOTSWANA DESTINATION GUIDE

 safes, or safe bags, provided.
 Sanctuary lodges and camps in

-Botswana accept credit cards, apart from Diners and American
+Botswana accepts credit cards, apart from Diners and American

 Express.
 Travellers cheques are accepted as payment in camp, but